esm-dev/modern-monaco/README.md

 Planned features:

 - [ ] Show a loading indicator while loading the editor
-- [ ] Quick open file in VFS
+- [ ] Quick open menu (only if the VFS is provided)
 - [ ] Drag and drop file (only if the VFS is provided)
-- [ ] Display Non-Code files in VFS, like images, videos, etc.
+- [ ] Display non-code files in VFS, like images, videos, etc.
 - [ ] VSCode `winodow.show<XXX>Message` APIs
 - [ ] Emmet
 - [ ] LSP for inline `html` and `css` in JavaScript/TypeScript
+- [ ] Markdown language service
 - [ ] [Volar](https://github.com/volarjs/volar.js) integration
 - [ ] Support [Shiki JS RegExp Engine](https://shiki.style/guide/regex-engines#javascript-regexp-engine-experimental)